AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ```
 compare: Compares the two foodplaces identified by the index numbers used in the last foodplace listing.
-Parameters: INDEX1 and INDEX2 (must be positive integers)
+INDEX1 and INDEX2 must be positive integers.
+INDEX1 and INDEX2 must not be equal.
+Parameters: INDEX1 and INDEX2
-Example: compare 1 3
+Example: compare 1 5
 ```

 * Compares the ratings of the two specified foodplaces.